filhed97/DD2480-G20-Assignment1/GuideLines.md

  Remaining tasks to assign:
  * **3 tests for the whole project**
- * Test for the functions LAUNCH,FUV and PUM
+ * Tests for the functions LAUNCH and PUM
- * Write main function